Dell OptiPlex 380

 • Ethernet

-• PS/2 support (via motherboard header + bracket)
+• PS/2 support (via motherboard header and optional bracket)

-For DOS and early Windows installs, this is a big advantage — especially when USB input proves unreliable.
+For DOS and early Windows installations, this is a major advantage — particularly when USB input proves unreliable.

 BIOS features that matter

-The BIOS is unusually friendly for retro experimentation.
+The BIOS on the OptiPlex 380 is unusually accommodating for retro experimentation.

 • Installing Windows 98

-• Simplifying Win9x compatibility on a system with 4GB installed
+• Simplifying Win9x compatibility on systems fitted with multiple gigabytes of RAM

-Once Windows is installed, you can choose whether to stay capped or apply RAM patches.
+After installation, you can either remain capped or apply third-party RAM patches.

-The BIOS exposes SATA drives in a way that can work with Windows 98 once appropriate patches are applied — something many newer systems fail at entirely.
+The BIOS exposes SATA drives in a way that can work with Windows 98 once appropriate patches are applied — something many later systems fail at entirely.

 Windows 98 compatibility overview

-With patches and add-in cards: ✅ very good
+With patches and add-in cards: Yes, very usable

 Key points: